jonathanmorgan/context_text/README.md

     - move sourcenet into your django application directory using the git program to clone it from github:

             git clone https://github.com/jonathanmorgan/sourcenet.git

+        - at this point, if you only installed django and want to install the rest of the required Python packages using requirements.txt, do the following:

+            - cd into the "sourcenet" folder you just checked out: `cd sourcenet`
+            - run the following `pip` command to install all packages listed in requirements.txt:

+                    (sudo) pip install -r requirements.txt

     - You'll also need python\_utilities.
 Clone python\_utilities into the research folder alongside sourcenet: